keygen-sh/union_of/README.md

 Book.includes(:contributors)
 ```

-Right now, the underlying table for each unioned association must match.
-We'd
+Right now, the underlying table and model for each unioned association must
-like to change that in the future.
-Originally, `union_of` was defined to make
+match.
+We'd like to change that in the future.
+Originally, `union_of` was
-migrating from a has-one relationship to a many-to-many relationship easier
+defined to make migrating from a has-one relationship to a many-to-many
-and safer, while retaining backwards compatibility.
+relationship easier and safer, while retaining backwards compatibility.

 There is support for complex unions as well, e.g. a union made up of direct and
 through associations, even when those associations utilize union associations.